SpinnerX/asm_demos.x86/README.md

-## Example projects demonstrating applications
+## Examples - small trivial projects demonstrating usage

-Example programs (utilizing the basic asm_demos)
-- asm_fizzbuzz (Where we implement fizzbuzz, using x86 assembly)
+- asm_fizzbuzz (implemented in x86 referencing to asm demos)

-## All general purpose registers
+## Overview - All general purpose registers

-Overview
 Registers are what we load values into, either a value to that register.
 Or from one register to the other.
 Use the "mov" command if you want to load a value to a register.
 (Reference to the demo_00.boilerplate, to test how mov works)